 - Calibration stability

-The above give an indication of fitness-for-purpose of a given instrument.
+The above indicates fitness-for-purpose of a given instrument.
 However, many of the later models now available offer additional benefits that may make the task of the user easier.
 These benefits usually come at an extra cost.

 If we consider the above list, items 1 to 3 are self-explanatory and are not considered further.
 Please click an the item above, for more detailed information